scrabbletank/farhome-rules/rulesdoc.md

 a prone creature grants combat advantage to any melee attacker.
 Ranged attacks against this creature add 2 bad dice to their roll.

 ##### Restrained
-A restrained creature cannot move or sprint and adds 2 terrible dice to Dexterity saves and attack rolls.
+A restrained creature cannot move or sprint and adds 2 terrible dice to Dexterity saves, attacks, and spells.
 They lose the effects of a shield if wearing one and grant combat advantage to attackers.

 ##### Silenced
 A silenced creature cannot speak and adds 2 terrible dice to spellcasting rolls.